 - Chartered yachts: unless you have your own yacht, visiting Pitcairn Island via small raft is a bit tricky.
 Occasionally, there are several operators from Mangareva who will run chartered trips to Pitcairn Island, usually priced at around $5,000 per week.
 Have a look on yacht forums or contact Pitcairn Island Tourism for more information.
 Pro: small and intimate | Con: expensive, possible rough sea voyage, operator’s reputation often unknown.

-I personally visited during late October and we experienced some clouds.
+I personally visited during late October on the first visit and early November on the second.
+We experienced some clouds and rain, but we were able to make the landing.
 The main factor when visiting Pitcairn is not only the rainfall but mostly the sea conditions which will determine whether you can actually land on the island.